psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

-Once you are pretty good at phase 1 you just have to see phase 2 enough to learn how to parse the visual cues with all the wings and shit on the screen and get used to the much more constant level of aggression frm the boss.
+Once you are pretty good at phase 1 you just have to see phase 2 enough to learn how to parse the visual cues with all the wings and shit on the screen and get used to the much higher level of aggression.
 Where in Phase 1 she does a lot of slow walking followed by long combos, in Phase 2 she really doesn't let up at all and you have to get a tactical poke in here and there to interrupt the flow of attacks.
 Otherwise you just lose control and die.
 Like here:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/of8kZFw3w50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>